Canterbury Decorative & Fine Arts Society (CADFAS)

 Whanganui artist Edith Collier (1885-1964) spent nine years in England from 1912-1921, painting some exceptional works, including a series of modernist portraits.
 Jill is currently co-editing a book on Collier which will be launched, with an exhibition, when the Sarjeant Gallery reopens after a major refurbishment project in mid-2024.

 CADFAS Supporting the Arts

-New Zealand’s very first DFAS, the Canterbury Society is now celebrating its 15th year.
+New Zealand’s very first DFAS, the Canterbury Society continues to support arts projects in the city.